Without reaching out to Google for an answer, what’s your definition of brand identity?

 One way to do this is to select five to 10 words that accurately articulate your identity.
 These often can relate back to your business’s core values, goals, and mission.

-For example, our Director of Sales and Marketing, Rob, would choose these five words to describe Bluleadz:
+For example, our Director of Marketing and Client Success, Rob, would choose these five words to describe Bluleadz:

 Beyond what you think of your brand, consider what others think of your brand and what you want them to think about you.